 A written Health & Safety Policy should be in place outlining exactly how your business goes about managing its health and safety responsibilities and who takes responsibility for what.
-It therefore describes the whole system.
 It should incorporate training and the carrying out of risk assessments.
 It is a good idea for it to state exactly where all of the documentary elements are kept within the premises.